ProfVenividivici/Amazon_Product_Review_Project/README.md

 # Project Title: Amazon_Product_Review_Project
-This repository documents the process and steps take on build the DSA Captone project on Excel, Amazon Product Review.
+This repository documents the process and steps taken on to build the DSA Captone project on Excel, Amazon Product Review.

 ### Project Topic: Amazon Project Review